Everything revolves around you. We make good on this promise in various different ways.

 3. Different educational methods

-Expect a mix of educational methods, including lectures, interactive lecture (in which you discuss the subject matter), group assignments, practical sessions (in which you do exercises), internships, practicals and laboratoy sessions.
+Expect a mix of educational methods, including lectures, interactive lecture (in which you discuss the subject matter), group assignments, practical sessions (in which you do exercises), internships, practicals and laboratory sessions.
 Varied and result-oriented.

 4. Quartiles and semesters